Willie McLean (soccer, born 1904)

+Club career

 Chicago

 Born in Scotland, McLean immigrated to the United States when he was nineteen.
-He settled in Chicago where he joined Pullman F.C. which had dominated the Chicago Leagues and Peel Cup.
+He settled in Chicago where he joined Pullman which had dominated the Chicago Leagues and Peel Cup.
 At some point, he moved to the Canadians and finally to Bricklayers and Masons F.C.
 In 1928, the Bricklayers lost the National Challenge Cup to the New York Nationals.
-McLean and the Bricklayers lost a second Challenge Cup in 1931 when Fall River Marksmen took them two games to one in the championship series.
+McLean and the Bricklayers lost a second Challenge Cup in 1931 when Fall River took them two games to one in the championship series.

 St. Louis

-In 1932, McLean moved to St. Louis where he signed with Stix, Baer and Fuller F.C. of the St. Louis Soccer League.
+In 1932, McLean moved to St. Louis where he signed with Stix, Baer and Fuller of the St. Louis Soccer League.
 The team went to the 1932 Challenge Cup final, but lost to the New Bedford Whalers.
 In 1933 and 1934, McLean would finally achieve success in the Challenge Cup when Stix, Baer and Fuller won two consecutive Challenge Cup titles, to go with two St. Louis Soccer League titles.
 Following their 1934 Challenge Cup victory, the team came under the sponsorship of Central Breweries.
-St. Louis Central Breweries F.C. continued the success they had experienced under the old name by winning a third Challenge Cup and league title in 1935, giving McLean three "doubles" in three years.
+St. Louis Central Breweries continued the success they had experienced under the old name by winning a third Challenge Cup and league title in 1935, giving McLean three "doubles" in three years.
 The team went through another name change in 1935, this time to St. Louis Shamrocks.
 In 1936, McLean collapsed during a league game.
 In 1937, after spending nine months in a sanitarium, he moved back to Chicago.

-National team
+International career

 In 1930, McLean attended two of the three trial games used to select the roster for the 1930 FIFA World Cup team.
 He was not selected.
 In 1934, McLean made the U.S. national team for the 1934 FIFA World Cup.
 McLean gained his first cap when the U.S. defeated Mexico, 4–2, in a World Cup qualifier.
 The U.S. then lost to Italy in the first round of the World Cup.
 While recovering from his 1936 collapse, McLean was called up to the national team for a three-game series with Mexico in 1937, but did not play.